 A banner patch award is issued to both the Leo club and its Lions club sponsor upon successful completion of a joint project or other activity supporting Leo-Lion collaboration.
-Award applications are submitted to the Youth Programs Department at International Headquarters.
+Award applications are submitted to the Leo Club Program Department.